“We believe that every mother and child deserves access to professional care with love and compassion”

 - The HMBC has serviced the Kouga community for the past 13 years.

-- The clinic is a registered NGO and NPO.
+- The clinic is a registered NPO (Non-Profit Organization) and PBO (Pension Benefit Obligation).

 - HMBC is supported by national and international individuals and businesses.